bchareyre/yade-mpi/doc/sphinx/installation.rst

 	* CMAKE_VERBOSE_MAKEFILE: output additional information during compiling (OFF by default)
 	* SUFFIX: suffix, added after binary-names (version number by default)
 	* NOSUFFIX: do not add a suffix after binary-name (OFF by default)
-	* YADE_VERSION: explicitely set version number (is defined from git-directory by default)
+	* YADE_VERSION: explicitly set version number (is defined from git-directory by default)
 	* ENABLE_GUI: enable GUI option (ON by default)
 	* ENABLE_CGAL: enable CGAL option (ON by default)
 	* ENABLE_VTK: enable VTK-export option (ON by default)